aekpalakorn/TGRE-Classification/README.md

 ## Citation

-If you use this repository in your work, please cite:
+If you use this repository in your academic work, please cite:

 ```bibtex
 @article{achananuparp2025multi,